wtdavis/streeteasy_fullstack/README.md

 ### Listing Index

-Browsing a variety of listings in one place creates a design challenge- to display enough information to make listing tiles interesting.
+Browsing a variety of listings in one place creates a design challenge- to display enough information to make listing tiles interesting, while displaying little enough to make the tiles small but the text readable.